 QuickTake Subject Tracking

-QuickTake is a feature that allows you to take still photos while you are recording.
+The QuickTake feature allows you to take still photos while you are recording.
 The subject tracking addition allows for focusing on a certain part of the video to take a picture of.

 Wide lenses and ultra-wide lenses are pretty self-explanatory, but what is a telephoto lens for?
 Telephoto lenses are made for photographing things that are moderate to far distances away from you.
 They are often used for photographing wildlife and sporting events.
 Telephoto lenses can also be used for portraits.